 What Is PCP Car Finance?

 PCP finance is the abbreviation for a Personal Contract Purchase.
-It’s essentially a combination of leaving a vehicle for personal use, and the more traditional hire purchase method of buying something via regular instalments.
+It’s essentially a combination of leasing a vehicle for personal use and the more traditional hire-purchase method of buying something via regular instalments.

 The PCP approach to leasing originally started in the late 2000s, following changes to the way that tax was applied to company cars.

 But the popularity of it soon meant it came to smaller businesses and the mass personal market.
 That has led to a boom in new car purchases, fuelled by the new payment option.